hecatechin1/mx6doc/07-bookmark.md

 1. Deleting the current page bookmark

-When the current page has been bookmarked, the icon on the address bar will reflect as.
-Click on this icon again and you will be able to remove this bookmark.
+When the current page has been bookmarked, clicking on this icon again and you will be able to remove this bookmark.

 ![](images/07-16.png "=85%, 85%")